-runs a proprietary algorithm on Medicare claims data to flag individual claims for issues like missing documentation, incorrect coding, or - starting in 2011 - unnecessary care.
+Ninety-five percent of RAC audits for inpatient stays are conducted as follows: the RAC first runs a proprietary algorithm on Medicare claims data to flag individual claims for issues such as missing documentation, incorrect coding, or-starting in 2011-unnecessary care.
 A medical professional hired by the RAC, typically a nurse or a coder, then requests and manually reviews all documentation associated with the flagged claim.
-The medical professional makes a determination about whether Medicare made an overpayment.
-If the medical professional determines that there was an overpayment, then they can correct it by demanding a payment back from the provider.7 There is no additional penalty associated with a corrected payment.
+The medical professional determines whether Medicare made an overpayment.
+If they determine that there was an overpayment, then they can correct it by demanding that Medicare be repaid by the provider.
+There is no additional penalty associated with a corrected payment.
 The RAC firms are paid a negotiated contingency fee on the payments they correct: 9-12.5 percent, depending on the firm, of the reclaimed payment after appeals.
-Figure D1 illustrates the full claims auditing and appeals process, including the remaining 5 percent of inpatient stay audits that are automated reviews.
+Figure D1 illustrates the full process for claims auditing and appeals, including the remaining 5 percent of inpatient stay audits that are automated reviews.

 Figure 1b illustrates the total and reclaimed payments per hospital for inpatient stay audits, by year of audit.
-At the program's peak, RACs were reclaiming an average of \$1 million per hospital annually (three percent relative to the average hospital's Medicare inpatient revenue of \$32 million).8 By 2020, 96 percent of hospitals had at least one inpatient stay that was audited.
+At the program's peak, RACs were reclaiming an average of \$1 million per hospital annually (3 percent of the average hospital's Medicare inpatient revenue of \$32 million).
+By 2020, 96 percent of hospitals had at least one inpatient stay that was audited.
 Hospital audit rates are correlated across years (Figure D2).
-RAC audits were scaled back significantly in 2014 and 2015, as Medicare paused the program to evaluate complaints by hospitals and industry stakeholders of overly aggressive auditing.
+RAC audits were scaled back significantly in 2014 and 2015, as Medicare paused the program to evaluate complaints made by hospitals and industry stakeholders that the auditing was overly aggressive.
 Appendix Section A.2 describes the RAC regions, RAC firms, audit process, and timeline of the RAC program in greater detail.

-Two years after expanding RACs' audit scope to include medical necessity, in August 2013 Medicare introduced a new rule to clarify which admissions were allowed to be audited for medical necessity.
-Under the so-called "Two Midnights" rule, Medicare counted the number of midnights a patient's entire time in the hospital crossed - this includes the time spent in the ED, in outpatient, and in inpatient.9 If the patient's total time at the hospital crossed two midnights, then the stay was presumed to be necessary and RACs were barred from
+Two years after expanding RACs' audit scope to include medical necessity, in August 2013 Medicare introduced a new rule to clarify which admissions could be audited for medical necessity.
+As noted above, under the Two Midnights rule, Medicare counted the number of midnights during a patient's entire time in the hospital, including the time spent in the ED, in outpatient care, and in inpatient care.
+10 If the patient's total time at the hospital spanned